 We recommend a weekend in Charlevoix, a hike on the sentier des crêtes, a night in a micro-chalet, a stroll in Baie Saint-Paul and a local wine-saucisson aperitif.

-For those who want to get away from it all (3 hours from Montreal)…
+7 For those who want to get away to the city (3 hours from Montreal)…

 We recommend a weekend in Quebec City, a stroll and a free concert on the Plains of Abraham, a coffee to go, a night at the Augustine Sisters and a visit to the Musée des Beaux-Arts.